LuongPhuHoa/socfish/README.md

 # How to execute SocFish

-    INFO: To execute SocFish you should to have php, openssh and wget installed!
+    INFO: To execute SocFish you should to have php, openssh, unzip and wget installed!

-> socfish
+> $ socfish

 # How to update SocFish

     INFO: If you update SocFish, all
     data will be saved.
 Do not worry!

-> socfish -u
+> $ socfish -u

 # Terms of use